 Accounts of individuals’ experiences and research can be very valuable.
-It takes some doing to find them, but there are articulate people on this path whose personal experiments (and adherence to some semblance of the scientific method) have brought them useful insight and knowledge.
+There are articulate people on this path whose personal experiments (and adherence to some semblance of the scientific method) have brought them useful insight and knowledge.

 Here’s a quote about anecdotal info from one of my favorite bloggers, Monica Cassani at Everything Matters (formerly Beyond Meds).
 She’s actually talking about withdrawal from psychiatric drugs, but the statement applies to nutritional therapy, too.

 “I’ve found, for better or worse, that it’s the organized patients online that know the most about withdrawal and will be the most cautious and give the best advice, though it too is sometimes flawed.
 Everyone is subject to their own particular dogmas since we are dealing in a world of anecdotes that lacks systemic study.
 That said, doctors have even less anecdotal experience because they simply have not dealt with the sheer volume of people that we who frequent these underground internet worlds have.
 I say this both as a person who has had to struggle to get good information and as a professional.”

 Sandy Simmons’ now-defunct website on Connective Tissue Disorder was one of the first personal sites I found.
 It contained a ton of info she accumulated during her investigations of her family’s health problems.
 It helped me on several occasions and inspired me to foist this opus upon the world.

 Search and/or join online discussion or support groups